HaneefAhamed/Hadoop_Map_Reduce/README.md

 # Introduction to Hadoop

-In this project, we setup Hadoop in docker, do basic pragramming in Hadoop such as n-gram and develop MapReduce programs to analyze a real anonymous logs to answer several questions based on the log.
+In this project, we setup Hadoop in docker, do basic programming in Hadoop such as n-gram and develop MapReduce programs to analyze a real anonymous logs to answer several questions based on the log.

 ## Setting up Hadoop in docker